developmentseed/sat-api-pg/README.md

 $ yarn subzero dashboard
 ```
 After this step you can view the logs of all the stack components (SQL queries will also be logged) and
-if you edit a sql/conf/lua file in your project, the changes will immediately be applied.
+if you edit a sql / conf / lua file in your project, the changes will immediately be applied.

 ## Testing

-The starter kit comes with a testing infrastructure setup.
+Conformance with the stac specification and extensions can understood by reviewing the integration tests available at `/tests/rest`.
-You can write pgTAP tests that run directly in your database, useful for testing the logic that resides in your database (user privileges, Row Level Security, stored procedures).
+You can also write pgTAP tests that run directly in your database, useful for testing the logic that resides in your database (user privileges, Row Level Security, stored procedures).
-Integration tests are written in JavaScript.

-Here is how you run them
+Here is how you run the tests

 ```bash
 yarn test                   # Run all tests (db, rest) yarn test_db                # Run pgTAP tests yar test_rest               # Run integration tests
 ```

+## Deployment
+For AWS deployment steps see [deployment/README.md](deployment/README.md).

 ## Contributing
 This project was initiated as part of [Development Seed's](https://developmentseed.org/) wider work in building the stac-spec